apache/gravitino/docs/spark-connector/spark-catalog-iceberg.md

 license: "This software is licensed under the Apache License version 2."
 ---

-The Gravitino Spark connector offers the capability to read and write Iceberg tables, with the metadata managed by the Gravitino server.
+The Apache Gravitino Spark connector offers the capability to read and write Iceberg tables, with the metadata managed by the Gravitino server.
 To enable the use of the Iceberg catalog within the Spark connector, you must set the configuration `spark.sql.gravitino.enableIcebergSupport` to `true` and download Iceberg Spark runtime jar to Spark classpath.

 ## Capabilities